tsunami416604/azure-docs.hu-hu/articles/storage-java-use-blob-storage-on-premises-app.md

 3. The JAR for the Azure Libraries for Java, and any applicable dependency JARs, are installed and are in the build path used by your Java compiler.
-For information on installing the Azure Libraries for Java, see [Download the Azure SDK for Java].
+For information on installing the Azure Libraries for Java, see [Download the Azure SDK for Java][Download the
+    Azure SDK for Java].
 4. An Azure storage account has been set up.
 The account name and account key for the storage account will be used by the code below.
-See [How to Create a Storage Account] for information about creating a storage account, and [How to Manage Storage Accounts] for information about retrieving the account key.
+See [How to Create a Storage Account][How to Create a Storage Account] for information about creating a storage account, and [How to Manage Storage Accounts][How to Manage Storage Accounts] for information about retrieving the account key.
 5. You have created a local image file named stored at the path c:\\myimages\\image1.jpg.
 Alternatively, modify the